tamilselvan-lws/Documents/Redis Windows Server/redis.md

 Go to Command Prompt and configure WinSW-SERVICE by typing the following commands.
 (Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications are to be configured in actual).

-- Type the below command in Command Prompt, this will open a new window.
+- Install your application as a service using the following command:

 ```
 winsw install
-winsw start
-winsw status
 ```

 **Follow the above general steps to create WinSW Services for FAVEO MAIL WORKER, FAVEO RECURRING, FAVEO REPORTS & FAVEO NOTIFICATIONS**

-The details to be filled for Faveo Mail Worker, Faveo Recurring, Faveo Reports  & Faveo Notifications are summarised below:

 - **FAVEO WORKER**